Skip to content

 Applications are invited from eligible businesses from East Ayrshire looking to make repairs or to enhance their shop front.

-There is no guarantee that all applicants will be successful in securing funding, but it is hoped that the funding will widely support businesses as many businesses as possible.
+There is no guarantee that all applicants will be successful in securing funding, but it is hoped that the funding will widely support as many businesses as possible.

 Applications cannot be made retrospectively.
 You are therefore urged to apply as quickly as possible if you have been considering making improvements to your property.
 If you are registered for VAT and can therefore recover VAT, the funding award will be paid exclusive of VAT.